Oofles/rsac21-ransom/LAB_FILES/creation.md

 `cp go-crypt/crypter/encrypt.go notransomware/main.go`

-3. Open *** with vscode
-`code ./sample-ransom-code`

 ## Modify code for evasion

-1. Open with `sudo nano` or if you want to follow along with your other favorite editor but nano is used for these instructions.
+1. Open with `sudo nano notransomware/main.go` or if you want to follow along with your other favorite editor but nano is used for these instructions.
 2. Press ctrl+3 then shift+3 to show line numbers.
 3. Delete line 4 for the library ending in "machineid"
 4. On line !!!35!!! beside the notes //modify this enter the following string.